 Sec.
 126.206.
-Sole-source, noncompetitive purchases.
+Single-source, noncompetitive purchases.

-(a) Upon a recommendation by the Director that a purchase can be made only from one justifiable source, such as patented and manufactured products and services offered for sale in a noncompetitive market or solely by a manufacturer's authorized dealer, and without publishing in a newspaper an advertised call for bids, the GGAC, for purchases by the City, or the awarding authority, for purchases by an independent agency may, if it specifically finds from all of the relevant facts that a sole-source purchase is proper under this Section, approve the purchase in accordance with regulations established by the Director and approved by the Mayor.
-There shall be submitted to the GGAC or the awarding authority, as the case may be, by either the Director or the using agency and acknowledged by the Director, a written justification for each sole-source, noncompetitive purchase under this Section, including when applicable a sufficient explanation, as determined by the Director, as to why only the proposed make or kind of goods or services will satisfactorily fulfill the needs of the using agency.
-A requirement for a particular proprietary good or service will not justify a sole source award in circumstances where there is more than one potential contractor, vendor, or offeror for the same.
+- Upon a recommendation by the Chief and proper notice and approval under this Procurement Code, an (a) exceptional purchase or purchase made without competition or advertisement can be made from a "single source".
+For purposes of this section, a "single source" shall mean a person or entity who (i) provides necessary follow-up goods and services to the City such as replacement parts or warranty-related or required maintenance services for products and equipment previously purchased by the City that may only efficiently and effectively be provided by such person or entity; or (ii) is the only one justifiable source available to provide necessary goods and services to the City such as patented and manufactured products and services offered for sale in a noncompetitive market or solely by a manufacturer's authorized dealer.
+Without competition or advertisement, but only after posting prior notice on Procurement's website for no less than seven calendar days, a single-source purchase, if found from the relevant facts presented by the using agency to be sufficiently and properly justified, may be awarded hereunder.
+As a condition precedent to consideration and an award hereunder, using agencies must submit to the Chief a written justification for each single-source, noncompetitive purchase, including without limitation a sufficient explanation, as determined by the Chief, as to why only the proposed make or kind of goods or services will satisfactorily fulfill the needs of the using agency.
+A requirement for a particular good or service will not justify an award in circumstances where there is more than one potential source that can efficiently and effectively provide the same.
+Proposed awards made hereunder may be timely protested pursuant to the Division's protest procedures. - (b) The authority granted in subsection (a) of this Section to awarding agencies in the case of independent agencies shall only be available to those independent agencies that adopt an internal procedural rule providing that a two-thirds vote of the independent agency is necessary for approval of a single-source purchase.
+Furthermore, the secretary of the independent agency shall certify to the Chief and the City

-(b) The authority granted in subsection (a) of this Section to awarding agencies in the case of independent agencies shall only be available to those independent agencies that adopt an internal procedural rule providing that a two-thirds vote of the independent agency is necessary for approval of a sole-source purchase.
-Furthermore, the secretary of the independent agency shall certify to the Director and the Council Auditor that the rule was in effect and followed on each sole-source purchase awarded by the independent agency under the authority granted by subsection (a) of this Section.
+Council Auditor that the rule was in effect and followed on each single-source purchase awarded by the independent agency under the authority granted by subsection (a) of this Section.

+- (Ord.
+2004-602-E, § 4; Ord.
+2005-944-E, § 1; Ord.
+2017-34-E , § 1; Ord.
+2017-288-E , § 7) - Editor's note(s)-Ordinance 2007-839-E, § 18, authorized updated department/division names pursuant to reorganization.